-An exception to this last statement must be noted.
-The educated classes in a society, such as was the Hellenistic, normally A are instances of undifferentiated consciousness.
+An exception to this last statement must be noted. educated classes in a society, such as was the Hellenistic. normally A are instances of undifferentiated consciousness.
 But their education had among its sources works of genuine philosophers, so that they could be familiar with logical principles and take propositions as the objects on which they reflected and operated.
-In this fashion the meaning of homoousion for Athanasius was contained in a rule concerning propositions about the Father and the Son: eadem de Filio quae de Fatre dicuntur, excepto Patris nomine.
-Again, the meaning of the one person and two in the sec ond paragraph of natures, mentioned only ind incidentally in the decree of Chalcedon, stands forth in the repeated affirmation of the first pas paragraph A decree that it is one and the same Son our Lord Jesus Christ that is perfect in divinity and the same perfect in humanity, truly God and the same truly man, consubstantial with the Father in his divinity and nonunbata whit the same consubstantial with us in his humanity, born of the Father before the ages in his divinity and the same these last days... born of the ary try his humanity. nos is the time for all good men in his divinity and these last days the same ... born of the Virgin Mary in his humanity.'
+In this fashion the meaning of homoousion for Athanasius was contained in a rule concerning propositions about the Father and the Som: eadem de Filio quae de Patre dicuntur, excepto Patris nomine.
+Again, the meaning of the one person and two in the second paragraph of natures, mentioned only ind incidentally in the decree of Chalcedon, stands forth in the repeated affirmation of the that it is one and the same Son our Lord Jesus Christ that is perfect in divinity and the same perfect in humanity, truly God and the same truly man, consubstantial with the Father in his divinity and nonunbatanna the same consubstantial with us in his humanity, born of the Father before the ages An his divinity and the case these last days - born of the Virgin Lary \\\\hie humanity -- nos is the time for all good men in his divinity and these last days the same ... born of the Virgin Mary in his humanity.
 Now the meaning of the first paragraph can be communicated without any technical terms.
 However, logical reflection on the first paragraph will give rise to questions.
-Is the humanity the same as the divisity?
-If not, how can the same be both God and mam?
-It is only after these questions have arisen in the mind of the inquirer that it is relevant to expelie explain that a distinction can be drawn between person and nature, that divinity and humanity denote two natures, that it is one and the same person that is both God and man.
+Is the humanity the same as the divinity?
+If not, how can the same be both God and man?
+It is only after these questions have arisen in the mind of the inquirer that it is relevant to expalin explain that a dist distinction can be drawn between person and nature, that divinity and humanity denote two natures, that it is one and the same person that is both God and man.
 Such logical clarification is within the meaning of the decree.
-But if one goes on to raise metaphysical questions, such as the reality of the distinction between person explicitly and nature, one not only moves beyond the questions, envisaged by the two decrees but also beyond the horizon of undifferentiated consciousness.
+But if one goes on to raise metaphysical questions, such as the reality of the distinction between person explicitly and nature, one not only moves beyond the questions envisaged by the consciousness.

 Religiously differentiated consciousness can be content with the negations of an apophatic theology.
-For it is in love and on its love there are not (ithout, any reservations or conditions or qualifications ("... with one's whole heart and one's whole soul and with all one's mind and all one's strength....").
+For it is in love and on its love there are not without any reservations or conditions or qualifications ("... with one's whole heart and one's whole soul and with all one's mind and all one's strength...").
 By such love it is orientated positively to what is transcendent in lovableness.
-Such a positive orientation and the consequent self-surrender, as long as they are operative, enable one to dispense with any intellectually apprehended object; and when they e cease to be operative, the memory of them enables one to be content with enumerations of what God is not.
+Such a positive orientation and the consequent self-surrender, as long as they are operative, enable one to dispense with any intellectually apprehended object; and when they are cesse to be operative, the memory of them enables one to be content with enumerations of what God is not.